GenFirst! Mentors

 Curious, Open-minded, Friendly

 In addition to attending classes and finishing assignments, I participated in a number of other activities.
-I played intramural sports such as basketball, volleyball, and running.
+I played intramural sports such as basketball, volleyball and running.
 Southeast University, like many other universities in China in those days, organized very active student intramural sports.
 Every year, we would have a comprehensive sports competition, like a mini-Olympics, where students in all classes would compete in many events and win champions.
 Through those sports practice and competition, the students form a strong bond.
-The friendship we started there last life-long.
+Through them, we started friendship that would last a lifetime.
 I also was active in student government and helped in many daily issues.

 College years help us grow in the most important ways!
 The experience will impact us the entire life.
 Grab the opportunity, don't waste any time.